-The United Farm Workers demanded long term policy changes.
-Through boycotts and other forms of activism, farmworkers succeeded in passing the California Agriculture Labor Relations Act of 1975, which established collective-bargaining power for farmworkers statewide.
+The United Farm Workers demanded long-term policy changes.
+Through boycotts and other forms of activism, farmworkers succeeded in passing the California Agriculture Labor Relations Act of 1975.
+This act established collective bargaining power for farmworkers statewide.

 Who are the United Farm Workers?

-The National Farm Workers Association (NFWA) was the forerunner of the United Farm workers.
-They are well known for the grape boycott in the late 1960s which forced producers to improve working conditions for migrant farm workers.
-The union merged with the American Federation of Labor-Congress of Industrial Organizations (AFO-CIO) in 1966.
+The National Farm Workers Association (NFWA) was the forerunner of the United Farm Workers (UFW).
+They are well known for the grape boycott in the late 1960s.
+This boycott forced producers to improve working conditions for migrant farmworkers.
 The union achieved collective bargaining rights for farmworkers across the United States.

-Chavez worked first to gain the trust and loyalty of the workers in central California.
-He set up a credit union so members could participate in cooperative food and drug store, service stations, a newspaper, and to receive insurance programs.
-The program also provided civic help to their members.
-They bailed members out of jail, provided legal help, assisted with filing income taxes, gave laborers a forum to gather, state their grievances, and exercise their freedom of speech.
-These programs proved to be great help to the already low income status of majority of the farmer workers.
+Chavez worked first to gain the trust and loyalty of the farmworkers.
+To give farmworkers more independence, He set up a credit union.
+This enabled members to participate in cooperative food and drug stores, service stations, and insurance programs.
+The program also provided civic help to its members.
+They also bailed members out of jail, provided legal help, assisted with filing income taxes.
+It even gave laborers a forum to gather, state their grievances, and exercise their freedom of speech.
+These programs proved to be quite helpful to the already low-income status of the farmer workers.

-Today, the United Farm Workers continue promote non-violence and seek to educate their members on political and social issues.
-Mostly, they are organized in major agricultural sectors like berry, winery, tomatoes, dairy, and mushrooms.
+Today, the UFW continues to promote non-violence among its members.
+It also seeks to educate its members on political and social issues.
+UFW is organized in major agriculture sectors like berry, winery, tomatoes, dairy, and mushrooms.

-Five years after the Delano grape strike, growers agreed to a contract that made significant improvements for farmworkers.
+Five years after the grape strike, growers agreed to a contract that made significant improvements for farmworkers.
 Workers saw pay raises, healthcare benefits, and safety protections from pesticides.
-These important workplace rights were hard-fought, and modern employers are obligated to follow the laws and policies that protect workers.
+These important rights were hard-fought, and modern employers are obligated to follow the laws that protect workers.
 Even so, some companies refuse to provide workers with the rights that they deserve.

-If you believe your employment rights have been violated by unfair workplace policies, contact an attorney.
-A workplace lawyer can advise you of your rights and help ensure you receive the just treatment you’re entitled to in the workplace.
+If you believe your employer violated your right by unfair workplace policies and practices.
+You should contact a farmworker lawyer promptly.
+Our workplace lawyer can advise you of your rights.
+We can also help ensure you receive the just treatment you’re entitled to in the workplace.